MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Methodology

-\textbf{Reward Partition.} We therefore propose \emph{Reward Partition} scheme.
-In our architecture, we design reward for each objective and employ one group of local networks on a feature subset with that reward.
-Note that all the local network share the same structure.
+We now propose the \emph{Reward Partition} scheme in \method.
+Specifically, we design reward for each objective and employ one group of actor-critic networks with the corresponding reward.
 There is one global network with an actor and multiple critics in our model.
-At the start of one iteration, each local network copies parameters from global network and begins exploration.
-Local networks from each group then will explore based on their own objective and push weighted gradients to the actor and one of the critics (partial update) in the global network asynchronously (in Fig.~\ref{fig:MoTiAC}).
+At the start of one iteration, each local network copies parameters from a global network.
+Afterward, local networks from each group will begin to explore based on their objective and apply weighted gradients to the actor and one of the critics (partial update) in the global network asynchronously, as shown in Fig.~\ref{fig:MoTiAC}.
+Formally, we denote the total utility and value function of the $k^{th}$ group ($k=1,\cdots,K$) as $U^k(\pi_{\theta})$ and $V_k(s;\theta_{v})$, respectively.
+Different from the original Eqn.~\eqref{eq:sgdv}, the parameter updating of policy network in one actor-critic group of \method is formulated as